History of China–United States relations: Missionaries

 The first American missionary in China was Elijah Coleman Bridgman (1801–61), who arrived in 1830.
-He soon transcended his small-town New England prejudices against Chinese "idolatry," learned the Chinese language, and wrote a widely used history of the United States in Chinese.
-He founded the English-language journal The Chinese Repository in 1832, and it served as the chief source of information on Chinese culture and politics.
+He soon transcended his prejudices against Chinese "idolatry," learned the Chinese language, and wrote a widely used history of the United States in Chinese.
+He founded the English-language journal The Chinese Repository in 1832, and it served as a major source of information on Chinese culture and politics.

-According to John Pomfret, the American missionaries were crucial to China's development.
-Along with Western-educated Chinese, they supplied the tools to break the stranglehold of traditional orthodoxy.
-They taught the Chinese Western science, critical thinking, sports, industry, and law.
+American missionaries, along with Western-educated Chinese, brought Western science, sports, industry, and law.
 They established China's first universities and hospitals.
-These institutions, though now renamed, are still the best of their kind in China.

-The women missionaries played a special role.
-They organized moralistic crusades against the traditional customs of female infanticide and foot-binding, helping to accomplish what Pomfret calls "the greatest human rights advances in modern Chinese history."
+Many, though renamed, remained important even after the 1949 revolution.

 Missionaries used physical education and sports to promote healthy life styles, to overturn class conventions by showing how the poor could excel, and by expanding gender roles using women's sports.
+Women missionaries organized moral crusades against female infanticide and foot-binding, helping what Pomfret calls "the greatest human rights advances in modern Chinese history."

-During the Boxer Rebellion of 1899–1901, Christian missions were burned, thousands of converts were executed, and the American missionaries barely escaped with their lives.
+During the Boxer Rebellion of 1899–1901, Christian missions were burned, thousands of Christians were executed, and American missionaries killed.
+In the early years of the century, however, missions burgeoned.
+Paul Varg summarized American missionary work in the following period:

-Paul Varg argues that American missionaries worked very hard on changing China: